capactio/capact/docs/development-guidelines.md

 > **NOTE:** We are not using dedicated GitHub Actions on CI as we want to have a control and deterministic executions of our tools both on CI and local machines.

-It's recommended to install [`pre-commit`](https://pre-commit.com/) and use to verify, that the commits are passing linting and unit tests.

 ## Testing

 For assertions in Go unit-tests we are using [testify](https://github.com/stretchr/testify) library as this gives as simple matchers functions which we do not have to write by ourself.